pirelaurent/p5_animationFramework/chapters/chap7-camera deplacement.md

   } // while
 }
 ```
-As one can see, this generator has to parameters, which camera and number of turns.
+As one can see, this generator has two parameters, a camera and a number of turns.
 **The scenario** to run this script must give these parameters as *arguments* :

 ```javascript